 PART 24 - SUMMARY JUDGMENT

-24.1 This Part sets out a procedure by which the court may decide a claim or a particular issue without a trial.
+(a) sets out a procedure by which the court may decide a claim or issue without a trial;

-24.2 The court may give summary judgment against a claimant or defendant on the whole of a claim or on a particular issue if—
+24.3 The court may give summary judgment against a claimant or defendant on the whole of a claim or on an issue if—

-(i) that claimant has no real prospect of succeeding on the claim or issue; or
+(a) it considers that the party has no real prospect of succeeding on the claim, defence or issue; and

 (b) there is no other compelling reason why the case or issue should be disposed of at a trial.

-(2) If a claimant applies for summary judgment before a defendant against whom the application is made has filed a defence, that defendant need not file a defence before the hearing.
+(4) If a party applies for summary judgment before a defendant has filed a defence, the defendant by or against whom the application is made need not file a defence before the hearing.

-(3) Where a summary judgment hearing is fixed, the respondent (or the parties where the hearing is fixed of the court’s own initiative) must be given at least 14 days’ notice of—
+(5) Where a summary judgment hearing is fixed, the respondent (or the parties where the hearing is fixed of the court’s own initiative) must be given at least 14 days’ notice of—

 (a) the date fixed for the hearing; and